dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 | Swap account on the SNS Ledger                    | Pre-decentralization swap mode        | Newly-created SNS canisters on the SNS subnet   |

-- #### Step 7: The initial SNS developer neurons accepts or rejects the SNS proposal
+### 7. The initial SNS developer neurons accepts or rejects the SNS proposal

   The initial SNS developer neurons are declared in the initial parameters and available at SNS installation.